 - cleaning up contaminated land;

-- protecting water;
+- ≥ protecting water;

 - managing air quality; and

 - reducing packaging waste.

 Under this act, the Environment Agencies have powers to give polluters (or potential polluters) notice to carry out work to clean up or prevent pollution.
-To dispose of waste to controlled waters, people need permission from the Environment Agency.
-The Environment Agency may carry out anti-pollution work if they think that controlled waters have been (or are likely to be) polluted, and then recover costs from the polluters.
+Discharges to controlled waters require a consent from the Scottish Environment Protection Agency.
+SEPA may carry out anti-pollution work if they think that controlled waters have been (or are likely to be) polluted, and then recover costs from the polluters.